cjdev/visual-stack/README.md

 ```

 ###### Application Layout
-* *Import for this presentational component in visual-stack has changed*, it no longer is the default export, but instead named.
-If things are borked, look there first.
 * Now has a redux component, which should be used if with the Redux SideNav.
-This will allow for your page container to resize correctly when the SideNav is collapsed.
+This will allow for your *page container to resize correctly when the SideNav is collapsed.*
-* The Redux Wrapper for this component is a *default export* not named like the presentational component.

 ```js
 // example code below is for use of the redux Applcation Layout (default export),